-HLTH 2523 First Aid and Safety
+HLTH 2523 First Aid and Safety 3 credits (3 lec.)

 Fundamentals, techniques, and practices of Standard First Aid and CPR as prescribed by the American Red Cross.
 Emphasis on programs of accident prevention in schools, homes, and recreational areas, and traffic safety.